-To further support this, the school has lengthened it's school today to the current timings and on both sites, the final fifteen minutes of each day is 'Practise Time.'
+To further support this, the school has lengthened it's school day to the current timings and on both our sites, 15 minutes of 'Practice Time' preceds the class story at the end of the day.
 In these times teachers will give children opportunities to practise the skills that they have been taught.